 PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

+The Company has taken suitable measures for conservation of energy.
+Thecore activity of the company is civil construction that is not an energy intensiveactivity.
 At every possible level Company is trying to conserve the use of energy i.e.power & fuel.

 HEALTH AND SAFETY